SMART Guidelines L3 SOP

 • elements that are repeatable across different models (e.g. Patient Demographics) shall be in a separate FSH file.

-• All data elements defined in DAK as calculated elements shall be present in a logical model
+• All data elements defined in DAK as calculated elements SHALL be present in a logical model

 • All elements in the DAK have one and only one WHO SMART Code.